 For this picture, the background was made by selecting the gradient named "Land and Sea", setting the gradient Shape set to "Linear", and dragging the mouse from the bottom of the image to the top.
 The frame around the edges was made using the "Square Wood Frame" gradient with the Shape option set to "Square".
 Much of the "Square Wood Frame" gradient is transparent.
 The frame was made by dragging the mouse from the center of the image to the edge, but the only opaque part of the gradient was near the edges.
 The eye was made using a "Radial Eyeball" gradient with the shape set to "Radial".
 And the rainbow used the "Radial Rainbow Hoop" gradient with the shape set to "Radial."
 A rectangular selection was used while creating the rainbow.
 Without the selection, the rainbow would have been a full circle.
 However, only part of that circle was inside the selection, so only that part was drawn.

-In addition to its painting tools, Gimp has a wide variety of color manipulation tools that apply to an entire image at once.
+In addition to its painting tools, Gimp has a wide variety of color manipulation tools that apply to an entire image at once (or just to the selected part of the image, if there is a selection).
 Look for them in the "Color" menu and in the "Filter" menu.
 These tools are often used to modify the colors in photographs or to apply effects to images.

 For example, the "Brightness and Contrast" command in the "Color" menu opens a dialog that can be used to adjust the brightness and the contrast of an image, while the "Color Balance" and "Hue-Saturation" dialogs in the same menu can be used to adjust the color.
 Remember that if there is a selection, then the change will apply only to the pixels in the selected area.